 In Java, checked exceptions are exceptions that the Java compiler checks for and requires you to handle or declare in your code.
 Checked exceptions are typically used to indicate a recoverable error, such as when a file cannot be found or a network connection cannot be established.

-Checked exceptions are subclasses of the Exception class and, unlike unchecked exceptions, must be either caught and handled or declared in the throws clause of the method where they occur.
-The Java compiler enforces this requirement by generating a compile-time error if a checked exception is not handled or declared.
+Checked exceptions are a subset of exceptions in Java that are derived from the Exception class.
+In contrast to unchecked exceptions, they have to be either caught and dealt with using a try-catch block or explicitly declared in the throws clause of the method where they might occur.
+This enforcement of handling or declaration is enforced by the Java compiler, which raises a compile-time error if a checked exception is left unhandled or undeclared.

 IOException, SQLException, and InterruptedException are some examples of Built-in Checked Exceptions in Java.